-Exploration licence 29701 is located approximately 260 kilometres east north-east of Alice Springs (Figure 1) in the Jervois district.
+Exploration Licence 29701 is located approximately 260 kilometres east north-east of Alice Springs (Figure 1) in the Jervois district.
 The tenement area lies to the north of the Jervois Stock Route that passes through the Jervois pastoral property.
 EL 29701 is largely within the Arunta Province, but also includes parts of the Georgina Basin.

 Access to the general area is via the well-formed but mostly unsealed Plenty Highway that intersects the Stuart Highway about 68 kilometres north of Alice Springs.
-The road distance from Alice Springs to the Unca prospect is almost 400 kilometres.
+The road distance from Alice Springs to the furthest reaches of the project area is almost 400 kilometres.
 Following heavy rain, the Plenty Highway can be closed to all traffic or have weight provisions applied.